UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 When processing AV at either the box or collection-level, place AV items into archival paige boxes.
 In terms of arrangement, it is helpful to group like or related materials into the same box or series of boxes.
 This is particularly true when AV boxes are being described in the finding aid.
 Try not to stack materials on top of each other.
 It's ok to mix formats, but from a preservation context, it's a good idea to consult with a Technical Services Processing Archivist or Conservator with AV experience to see how to best store AV items in shared boxes and which formats can by stored safely with one another.
 For example, magnetic based AV formats should not be stored with celluloid moving image film items -- the materials or bases of these formats are not friends :(.

-Number and label AV boxes, using the standard document cartons/document case label but with the added AV prefix (AV Box 1, AV Box 2, AV Box 3, etc.) and accession number when appropriate.
+Number and label AV boxes, using the standard document cartons/document case label but with the added AV prefix (AV Box 1, AV Box 2, AV Box 3, etc.) and add accession number when appropriate.

 ![AV Box](https://github.com/annewell/images/blob/main/Shelving_AVBox.jpeg)
 _AV box label on paige box._